0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/paddingkk-bit-sm.md

 This concludes our design for creating the Padding-KK-Bit SM.
 What is left to be done is to connect both states machines and check the validity of the last hash.

-## Padding-KK SM and Padding-KK-Bit SM Connection
+## Padding-KK SM and Padding-KK-Bit SM connection

 This section describes how these two state machines, the Padding-KK SM and the Padding-KK-Bit SM, connect **via Plookup**.